CallumReay21/AboutSummary/README.md

 **Long Term Objectives**

-Build and test working real world software projects gaining experience in software development further developing  the skills and proficiency in new programming languages and tools.
+Build and test working real world projects in software development, further develop and enhance skill.,gain proficiency in new programming languages and tools.

 **Programming Languages**